OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

       const summaryWorksheet = context.workbook.worksheets.getItem("Summary");
       const summaryTable = context.workbook.tables.getItem("Table1");

-      // Get the range that will contain TRUE/FALSE if the IP address is from the US. const isUSColumn = logRange
+      // Get the range that will contain TRUE/FALSE if the IP address is from the United States (US). const isUSColumn = logRange
         .getLastColumn()
         .getOffsetRange(0, 1)